fermyon/spin-kitchensink/readme.md

 ## `rust-static-assets`: A Rust component that reads static assets

-This is an example of how to mount use assets with a Spin component, and how to build a Rust component that opens and returns a static asset.
+This is an example of how to mount and use assets with a Spin component, and how to build a Rust component that opens and returns a static asset.

 This is just an example.
 For a more complete implementation of a file server as